 Australians spend an average of over three years in any one job; and a career can last for many years longer.
 It makes sense to spend all this time doing an enjoyable job that will allow you to enjoy leisure and family time too.

-Common reasons people give for wanting a career change include feelings of burnout, exhaustion, and boredom.
-Pivoting into a fun job is all about pursuing the opposite: work that’s lower stress and interesting.
+Common reasons people give for wanting a career change include feelings of burnout and exhaustion from a stressful job — and boredom.
+Pivoting into a fun job is all about pursuing the opposite: work that’s lower stress and more interesting.

 Considerations before pursuing a fun job